There are many parenting tools out there … but how do you know you’re picking the right ones?

 Let’s do this!

 This post contains affiliate links which means I may earn a commission if you purchase.
 I only ever recommend products I love and believe in myself, to help my readers.
-Please see my affiliate disclaimer for more information.

 Our little B (3 year old) loves counting, taking after his daddy.
 The Albert learning app claims it’s suitable for all ages, from 3-9 years and 10-16 years.